graphql/graphql-spec/spec/Section 4 -- Introspection.md

 This is most often used when querying against Interface or Union types to identify which actual Object type of the possible types has been returned.

-This meta-field is implicit and does not appear in the fields list in any defined type.
+As a meta-field, `__typename` is implicit and does not appear in the fields list in any defined type.